topos-protocol/topos/docs/architecture/addr_announcer.md

 ### Expiration

-If we don't specify any expiration on the `AddrsRecord` the record stored locally will never expire but it is still replicated with the (global) configured record TTL.
+If we don't specify any expiration on the `AddrsRecord` the record stored locally will never expire, although it will keep being replicated with the (global) configured record TTL.
 If the node publishing becomes offline, the record will expire after the defined TTL